Zoom on the Yamaha EF4500iSE

 Power & Run Time

-The Yamaha EF4500iSE houses a 357 cc Yamaha MZ360 OHV 4-stroke engine, which provides 120V, consumes gasoline and delivers a running wattage of 4000W along with a peak wattage of 4500W.
+The Yamaha EF4500iSE is powered by a 357 cc Yamaha MZ360 OHV 4-stroke engine.
+It delivers 120V, runs on gasoline and offers a running wattage of 4,000W as well as a peak wattage of 4,500W.

 This generator features Yamaha's Smart Throttle™.
 This load-sensing feature automatically adjusts engine speed to match its load in order to offer greater fuel efficiency and noise reduction.

-Thanks to a fuel capacity of 4.5 gallons, the EF4500iSE can operate for up to 15.2 hours with a full tank (fuel consumption around 0.3 GPH).
+With a full tank, the EF4500iSE can operate for up to 15.2 hours (fuel consumption around 0.3 GPH), thanks to its fuel capacity of 4.5 gallons.

 The control panel provides the upcoming 3 AC outlets:

-In addition to this info, several light indicators serve to show you when the generator is on overload, the generator is ready and its oil levels are insufficient.
+In addition to this info, the light indicators show you if its oil levels are insufficient, the generator is ready and the generator is on overload.

 Yamaha's Oil Watch warning system gives you an extra peace of mind.
 This feature enhances long-term durability by preventing engine damage and costly repairs.
 Once the oil begins to run low, the generator automatically shuts off and cannot be re-started until oil is added.

 The Yamaha EF4500iSE is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.

 The Yamaha EF4500iSE versus other generators

-- A weight of 194 lbs makes the Yamaha EF4500iSE one of the heavier devices in the 3500-4500 rated wattage range.
-If weight matters to you, one of the champions in this power range is the WEN GN400i with only 66.1 pounds.
+- Considering its dry weight of 209 pounds, the Yamaha EF4500iSE is one of the heavier inverter generators producing between 3500 and 4500 running watts.
+If weight matters to you, one of the champions in this power range is the Genmax GM4600iAEFIC with only 58.4 pounds.

-- Autonomy-wise, with up to 15.2 hours on a full tank at a 25% load, the EF4500iSE is on the low end when compared to other generators of a similar power output.
-Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Champion 200954, which is able to run for up to 22 hours.
+- Autonomy-wise, with up to 15.2 hours on a full tank at a 25% load, the EF4500iSE is on the low end when compared to other inverter generators of a similar power output.
+Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Firman W03661OF, which is able to run for up to 25 hours.

-As you can see from this interactive chart, when compared to other 3500-4500W generators, the Yamaha EF4500iSE is on the expensive side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W inverter generators, the Yamaha EF4500iSE is on the expensive side of the price range.

 While certainly not the cheapest of its kind, purchasing it would most likely also mean enjoying the reliability of a high-end product.